22cans/CascadeRepos/README.md

 ### Configuration

-The Cascade Repository can be configured using app settings.
+Cascade can be configured using app settings.
 Here's an example configuration for MemoryCache and Redis:

 ```json
 "Cascade": {